 How much does Netflix cost?

-The most basic Netflix plan — which doesn't include anything in HD and only lets you watch on one device at a time — lands at $9 a month.
-The best plan, which includes 4K resolution in high-dynamic range (on content that supports it, anyway) and allows for viewing on up to four devices at once, costs $18 a month.
-There's plan in the middle, too, at $14 a month.
+- North America: The most basic Netflix plan — which doesn't include anything in HD and only lets you watch on one device at a time — lands at $9.99 a month.
+The best plan, known as Premium, includes 4K resolution in a high-dynamic range (on content that supports it, anyway) and allows for viewing on up to four devices at once, costs $19.99 a month.
+There's a plan in the middle, too, the Standard, at $15.49 a month.

 Where is Netflix available?